-20.4.2 BOR: PROGRAMMABLE BROWN-OUT RESET
+17.3.2 BOR: PROGRAMMABLE BROWN-OUT RESET

 The BOR (Brown-out Reset) module is based on an internal voltage reference circuit.
 The main purpose of the BOR module is to generate a device Reset when a brown-out condition occurs.
-Brown-out conditions are generally caused by glitches on the AC mains (i.e., missing portions of the AC cycle waveform due to bad power transmission lines or voltage sags due to excessive current draw when a large inductive load is turned on).
+Brown-out conditions are generally caused by glitches on the AC mains (i.e., missing portions of the AC cycle waveform due to bad power transmission lines, or voltage sags due to excessive current draw when a large inductive load is turned on).

-The BOR module allows selection of one of the following voltage trip points:
+The BOR module allows selection of one of the following voltage trip points (see Table 20-11):